Smolarnia, Opole Voivodeship: History

-In the Upper Silesia plebiscite of 20 March 1921 541 villagers voted to remain with Germany and 321 voted to rejoin Poland, which just regained independence.
+In the Upper Silesia plebiscite of 20 March 1921, 541 villagers voted to remain with Germany and 321 voted to rejoin Poland, which just regained independence.
 As a result, Pechhütte remained in Germany.
 Before 1945 it belonged to the district of Landkreis Neustadt O.S.
 Up until 1945 the forest around Pechhütte, by then known as the Sedschützer Servitutwald belonged to Count Klaus von Tiele-Winkler of Moschen (Moszna).
 During the war, the village suffered minimal damage, with only the school burning down.

 Following Germany's defeat in World War II, in 1945, Silesia became again part of Poland, and the remaining German population of the village was largely expelled in accordance with the Potsdam Agreement, dramatically reducing the village's population; it has not since reached its former size.
 The village was renamed to its historic Polish name Smolarnia and included within the newly created Silesian Voivodeship.
 In 1950 it was reassigned to Opole Voivodeship, and in 1999 reassigned from Prudnik County to Krapkowice County.
 On 17 May 2006, German was declared an additional auxiliary language alongside the official Polish language, and on 24 November 2008 the old name German name Pechhütte was recognized as an additional name along the official Polish name Smolarnia.

-In the center of the village is a memorial to the soldiers from Smolarnia killed in World War I and II.
+In the center of the village, there is a memorial to the soldiers from Smolarnia killed in World War I and II.